 Maconochie Brothers had a production capacity of 100,000 tins of food per day by 1900, and was the largest tinned foods producer in the world.

 Archibald Maconochie represented East Aberdeenshire as a Member of Parliament between 1900 and 1906.
-As MPs were banned from receiving government contracts, Maconochie Brothers was incorporated as a limited company with a capital of £100,000 in 1900.
+As MPs were banned from winning government contracts, Maconochie Brothers was incorporated as a limited company with a capital of £100,000 in 1900.
 Maconochie continued to effectively control the company, personally holding 80 percent of the shares in the business, with family members holding the remainder.

 Maconochie Brothers was the largest single food supplier to the British Army between 1900 and 1905, with contracts worth a total of £1 million.
 At one point the company engaged 1,500 people in British military contract production.
 Maconochie Brothers supplied around 45 percent of British army rations during the Second Boer War (1899 – 1902).